 One manufacturer that we know of – TWP Inc. – uses an entirely different process to coat their wire mesh.
 The process is powder-coating, and the material used is polyester instead of PVC.
 The end result is a thinner coating, but one which is very durable and has excellent adhesion to the underlying wires.
 Think of the coating on a metal car rim or bicycle frame.
 It is too hard to scratch or dent with your fingernail.

 Powder-coated mesh tends to be quite rigid and springy.
 It takes more effort to form it into a shape than PVC-coated mesh, but it is strong and rigid once bent.
+Unfortunately, if the powdercoating process is not performed perfectly, the coating may chip and crack when the mesh is bent, creating the possibility of corrosion.

-Why Coating Type Matters for the Slick Tools AG Bender™
+Why coating type matters for the Slick Tools AG Bender™

 Our AG Bender uses a continuous forming process to shape wire mesh into rigid, durable channels.
 During the process, wire mesh must slide along low-friction plastic rods called Contact Rods.